jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) the applicant's reasons for the proposed choice; and (c) any possible alternative methods of discharge, including discharge into any other receiving environment.
 (2) If an application is for a resource consent for a reclamation, the consent authority must, in addition to the matters in section 104(1), consider whether an esplanade reserve or esplanade strip is appropriate and, if so, impose a condition under section 108(2)﻿(g) on the resource consent.
+(3) However, subsections (1) and (2) do not apply if an application is for an activity— (a) that is regulated by a wastewater environmental performance standard or a stormwater environmental performance standard and the application complies with the relevant environmental performance standard; or
+  (b) that is regulated by an infrastructure design solution and the application complies with the infrastructure design solution.

 ### 106 Consent authority may refuse subdivision consent in certain circumstances
 (1) A consent authority may refuse to grant a subdivision consent, or may grant a subdivision consent subject to conditions, if it considers that—